-Figure 14: This measure assesses the percentage, including 95% confidence intervals, of children, ages 1-17 years, who were diagnosed with upper respiratory infection (URI) and were not dispensed an antibiotic prescription.
+Figure 14: Presents the proportion, including 95% confidence intervals, of children, ages 1-17 years, who were diagnosed with upper respiratory infection (URI) and were not dispensed an antibiotic prescription.
 A higher rate indicates appropriate treatment of children with URI (i.e., the proportion for whom antibiotics were not prescribed).
-The blue dashed line indicates the statewide average.
+The blue dashed line indicates the statewide average

-The following tables provide greater detail on the annual risk-adjusted rates presented in the preceding figures.
+The following tables provide greater detail on the annual rates presented in the preceding figures.